jwu02/no-game/NOTES.md

 # Todos
 - [] retrieve object with id from the realm database instead of query? doesn it even matter?
+- [] how does intervalToDuraiton work, days not displayed correctly for >30
+- [x] automatic goal setting
+    - define the first goal when app first launched, to get rid of NaN label
+    - automatically move on to next goal after completion

 ## Notes